Current Project Status

-A month-long community engagement program to collect input on the revitalization of the Holland Lands is underway and will run to Friday, May 20, 2022.
+A community engagement program to collect input from community members on the revitalization of the Holland Lands ran from April 21st to June 2nd, 2022.

 The Holland Lands are situated in Lower Gibsons, across from Winegarden Park.
 They are approximately 1.5 hectares in size, with about 32% of the total space currently occupied by: the Gibsons and District Public Library (GDPL); Gibsons’ Town Hall; the Sunshine Coast Museum and Archives (SC Museum); the Arts Building; the building at 494 South Fletcher Road, which houses the administrative offices of School District #46; a Visitor Information Centre (operated by Sunshine Coast Tourism); FUSE community work hub (operated by the Sunshine Coast Regional Economic Development Organization); Well #1 Pumphouse; and parking areas on Winn Road and Gower Point Road.